HawesJM/gym-logger/readme.md

 ##### Navigation

 The application/website will consist of one main landing page.
-This page will be scrollable and comprised of 3 sections: 1. introductory information, 2. the member's login/register area (main CTA), and 3. a carousel of recommended/shared publicly available plans.
-The main page will contain a navbar and a search bar.
+This page will be scrollable and comprised of 3 sections: 1. introductory information, 2. the member's login/register area (main CTA), and 3. an of recommended/shared publicly available plans.

+There will be a page listing all the visible logged workouts with a filter and search function, as well as actions to be taken (save, edit, delete or mark a workout as a task to be completed).

 There will also be a profile section for registered members to view their information and records.
 There will also be a page for users to update information from their recent workouts.